gangadharsagi/reviews-component/README.md

 Once the server is up the site will be available at `http://localhost:3000/`

+# Description

+Design and implement a React + Redux application that resembles the Reviews section of an Amazon Products page.

 ## Requirements
 - [x] Reviews can be grouped by day, week, or month.
 Make sure you show the time interval for which reviews are shown (i.e. “05.02”, “05.02 - 11.02” or “January”)